For livestreamed Masses, click on the preferred link below:

 St. Therese Catholic Church

 Ministered by the Discalced Carmelite Friars

 1100 East Alhambra Road

 NAVIGATING OUR WEBSITE:

-Specific Contact numbers for the priests, the staff, and the volunteer coordinators of our ministries and groups can be found under the heading CONTACT.
+Under CONTACT can be found specific contact numbers for the priests, the staff, and the volunteer coordinators of our ministries and groups.

 If you are unsure about where to find the topic for which you are looking, click SEARCH and then enter a keyword.
 All the locations where that subject is included will appear.